XiaHaochong98/Cradle_OSWorld/README.md

 -   select_products
 -   confirm_selection

-#### 3.2 uac/skill_library/composite_skills:
+#### 3.2 uac/gameio/composite_skills:
-Currently, we only have 'cv_navigation' as composite skill.

-#### 3.3 uac/utils/angle_estimator.py:
-Used for calcualte the angle between the red line in the mini-map and the normal line, which is used in the cv_navigation.
+Currently, we only have 'cv_navigation' as a composite skill.
+Includes calculate_turn_angle (between the red line in the mini-map and the normal line, which is used in the cv_navigation).

-#### 3.4 uac/utils/UI_control.py
+#### 3.4 uac/lifecycle/UI_control.py
 Contains code for switch game and code between two desktops and take_screenshot of the game.

-### 4. Toy examples
+## Running examples

-We provide two toy examples so far.
+We provide two "toy" examples so far.

-4.1 runner.py shows how to use the OpenAI provider.
+4.1 openai_runner.py shows how to use the OpenAI provider and call GPT-4V directly to test prompts.

+4.2 runner.py the agent run, involving other components.

-The generated direction_map in the runs/test1 should have a green line cross the white arrow and parallel to the red line (overlayed by the generated blue lines).
+The generated direction_map in the runs/<timestamp> should have a green line cross the white arrow and parallel to the red line (overlayed by the generated blue lines).
 ![direction_map](docs/images/direction_map.jpg)

-### 5. Known issues
+## Known issues
--   You need to use time.sleep() between the execution of two skills.
+- You need to use time.sleep() between the execution of two skills for now.
+- Planning and success detection sometimes not ideal.
+- Very high latency and call errors in GPT-4V API.